 If you work as a coach you know that some clients are already resilient and others are bogged down in chronic problems.
 The way to be a truly successful coach, and to have others recognise you as successful, is to understand how to install resilience in your clients: all your clients.

 Fixing problems is not enough to transform your clients’ lives.
 Learn how to use every change process as an opportunity to transcend the mundane and touch what life is all about.
 Life, say the ancient Chinese, involves constant change.
 Become a master of the waves of change themselves.
-On this weekend, Richard will show you how to use those skills of resilience in your experience as a change agent or coach, as well as in your personal life.
+On this two days, Richard will show you how to use those skills of resilience in your experience as a change agent or coach, as well as in your personal life.
 After this two days you'll be able to:

 Richard Bolstad trains NLP Practitioners and trainers in America, Europe, Asia and Australasia.
 He has written 10 books on NLP, and his books are translated into eight languages.
 His book “Transforming Communication” is a core text in several New Zealand university programs.
 He has been a personal trainer for some top New Zealand business and sports people, including leading New Zealand triathlete Steve Gurney, who says “A BIG thanks to you Richard for the NLP work we did.
 I’m astounded at how quickly you arrive at a solution.
 It totally turns my thinking around 180 degrees to a resolved and determined attitude.
 A much more positive state.
 Race day was incredibly enjoyable and it was just a breeze.
 Powerful stuff.”